puppetlabs-toy-chest/pct/README.md

 ### Composition

 A PCT must contain a `pct-config.yml` in the root directory, alongside a `content` directory.
-The root directory must be named the same as the `id` value defined in  your `pct-config.yml`

 The `content` directory contains the files and folders required to produce the `project` or `item`.